SwiftTyper/TrueMasonryStack/README.md

 ## Overview

 **TrueMasonryStack** provides a custom layout container that arranges elements in a row-based masonry-style grid, however unlike other flow layouts or `WrappedHStacks`, this implementation specializes in handling elements of varying widths and heights while maximizing space efficiency.
-It arranges the elements in rows while trying to cram in as many elements as possible into a given row.
+It arranges elements in rows while trying to cram in as of them as possible into a given row.

 https://github.com/user-attachments/assets/d4c10092-71a7-4799-9ea2-694fff80a3b8